WorkingLargeSpain

 Is the Majorca Mastiff good for first-time owners?

-Is the Majorca Mastiff good with kids and other dogs?
+Is the Majorca Mastiff good with other dogs?

 Our Shop